Joey Estes: Oakland Athletics

 On March 14, 2022, the Braves traded Estes, Shea Langeliers, Ryan Cusick, and Cristian Pache to the Oakland Athletics in exchange for Matt Olson.
 He was assigned to the Lansing Lugnuts of the High-A Midwest League for the 2022 season.
 Over twenty starts, he went 3-7 with a 4.55 ERA and 92 strikeouts over 91 innings.
+To open the 2023 season, he was assigned to the Midland RockHounds of the Double-A Texas League.
+In early August, he was promoted to the Las Vegas Aviators of the Triple-A Pacific Coast League.
+In 27 games (23 starts) between the two affiliates, Estes posted a cumulative 9–6 record and 3.74 ERA with 131 strikeouts in 137 innings of work.